Emotional Abuse, Physical Abuse, And Beyond: Types Of Domestic Violence

 Takeaway

-Your friends and family, if they see what is happening, will likely tell you to leave immediately, but an online licensed therapist can help you to process the abuse you’ve experienced and learn how to identify abuse you might not have recognized.
+Your friends and family, if they see what is happening, will likely tell you to leave immediately, but an online licensed therapist can help you process the abuse you’ve experienced and learn how to identify abuse you might not have recognized.
 Through education and non-judgmental support, you might find yourself becoming more confident in yourself and prepared to make tough decisions.

 You do not have to stay in a dangerous situation.
 If you find yourself in need of help—reach out to get out.

-What are the 11 types of abuse?
+What are the most common types of abuse?

-What are the 5 signs of emotional abuse?
+What are the signs of emotional abuse, and how do they differ from physical abuse?

-What counts as being abusive?
+What counts as being abusive to children?

 - Previous Article